-I also own a few of your solo albums which are quite different to Lita Ford, Nelson or Invasion material.
-I was just thinking how you manage to keep those different playing styles separate to each other, I mean, maybe the way you play on your solo albums wouldn’t fit for Lita songs for example?
+I also own a few of your solo albums, which are quite different from Lita Ford, Nelson, or Invasion material.
+I was just thinking about how you manage to keep those different playing styles separate from each other.
+I mean, maybe the way you play on your solo albums wouldn’t fit for Lita songs, for example?

 It’s different.
-When I do my own stuff and my own solo stuff the focus is more technical it’s – my brain is in a different mode you know?
-When I play this stuff, I kind of shift over and it’s about the feel and the attitude and the energy, so it’s kind of like flick a switch.
-So to me it’s all music and the approach is very different, I couldn’t approach this like I approach my stuff or vice versa, it’s a different thing, to me you go in and make an adjustment according for what is appropriate for the music you know?
-But I figured sometimes playing, well I actually do both you know, like I will do this gig there’s a simplicity to it you go up there and just beat the shit out of the drums.
-I get a solo spot where I get to stretch out a little bit but and all that but basically it’s about the feel and the groove and what we’re conveying.
-And then when I do my other stuff I put on that, get in that head space and do all the crazy stuff and the four way coordination and that’s what that’s about.
-So it’s, to me I wouldn’t want to choose I like doing both you know?
+When I do my own stuff and my solo stuff, the focus is more technical it’s – my brain is in a different mode, you know?
+When I play this stuff, I kind of shift over, and it’s about the feel and the attitude and the energy, so it’s kind of like flick a switch.
+It’s all music, and the approach is very different.
+I couldn’t approach this like I approach my stuff or vice versa.
+It’s a different thing.
+To me, you go in and adjust according to what is appropriate for the music, you know?
+But I figured sometimes playing, well I do both, you know, like I will do this gig there’s a simplicity to it you go up there and just beat the shit out of the drums.
+I get a solo spot where I get to stretch out a little bit but and all that, but basically, it’s about the feel and the groove and what we’re conveying.
+And then when I do the other stuff, I put on that, get in that headspace, and do all the crazy stuff and the four-way coordination, and that’s what that’s about.
+So it’s, to me, I wouldn’t want to choose.
+I like doing both, you know?

-That’s cool, one of my friends who saw you playing with Lita in Long Island not a long ago, he said that you blew up the place with your crazy drumming especially during the solo!
-“Laughs”.
+That’s cool.
+One of my friends who saw you playing with Lita in Long Island not a long ago said that you blew up the place with your crazy drumming, especially during the solo!
+“Laughs.”

 Which is your priority thing to do?

-Well you know I like, I’ve always had a fascination with the Renaissance time period.
+Well, you know I like, I’ve always had a fascination with the Renaissance time period.
 Leonardo Da Vinci and those guys, where they had multiple passions, so you know.
 First and foremost, I’m a drummer.
-Music is my life, that’s always been the main thread.
-But all these other things have been an off shoot of that.
-Years ago, even back in the Vinnie Vincent days from all the touring and all that, I found that lifting weights and trying to eat good food to fuel your body made me perform better so that got me interested in health and fitness.
-And then writing about health and fitness got me interested in writing about other things so everything is kind of growing off the thing before kind of like you know?
-So it’s hard to say, I guess my priority is always keep on creating, keep ion trying to get better.
-And it just, there is different forms that it takes now a days so.
+Music is my life; that’s always been the main thread.
+But all these other things have been an offshoot of that.
+Years ago, even back in the Vinnie Vincent days, from all the touring and all that, I found that lifting weights and trying to eat good food to fuel your body made me perform better, which got me interested in health and fitness.
+And then writing about health and fitness got me interested in writing about other things, so everything is kind of growing off the thing before, kind of like, you know?
+So it’s hard to say.
+I guess my priority is always to keep on creating, keep ion trying to get better.
+And it just, there are different forms that it takes nowadays so.